 Ally also offers 90 days of free trading up to $500 — since their fee per trade is $3.95 for new customers, that means you can make up to 126 trades in your first three months without paying a dime.

 TD Ameritrade is a major brokerage company.
-Normally it charges a $6.95 flat fee per trade but with its current promotion you get about three months of free trades, along with free cash:
+Normally it charges a $6.95 flat fee per trade but with its current promotion you get 60 days of free trades, along with free cash:

 - $100 for a deposit of $25,000